MMPP Graduate Certificate

 Variable topics in special areas of second language studies: (E) second language learning; (N) second language analysis; (P) second language pedagogy; (R) second language research methodology; (U) second language use.

-This course will be taken during the first semester because it will address essential knowledge about language, the sociocultural context, and professionalism, as well as Hawaiian Language, culture, and historical aspects that shape our current multilingual and multicultural context (framed in accordance with multilingual and multicultural perspectives).
+This required core course will address essential knowledge about language, the sociocultural context, and professionalism, as well as Hawaiian Language, culture, and historical aspects that shape our current multilingual and multicultural context.
+It will address the certificate objectives of identifying problems and needs across disciplines, professions, and orientations, and developing solutions and programs building.

 EDCS/SLS 644 Multilingual/ EL Pedagogy (3 credits) [TESOL Standards 1, 2, 3 and 5] Examines practices, theories, research, and perspectives on multilingual/ EL teaching approaches.
 Topics include culturally and linguistically responsive approaches, collaboration, lesson planning, and adapting materials to promote the growth and development of multilingual/ EL learners.